matthewstasiak97/Arcane-Pairs/README.md

 Implement a difficulty aspect which will adjust the timer according to difficulty choices.
 "Easy", "Medium", "Hard"

-Get my shuffle animation to work properly as well as add a flipping feature
+Get my shuffle animation to work properly as well as add a flipping feature.

+Implement a feature to show the cards prior to starting the game.
+Then hiding them after the time starts.

 https://matthewstasiak97.github.io/Arcane-Pairs/